mountcitrus/twilio-sheets/README.md

 Your Twilio function will ultimately be associated with a specific Google sheet.
 When your function makes a HTTP request to your sheet, it includes your Twilio credentials in the header.
 Your credentials are then validated by your sheet as a security precaution.

 > [!IMPORTANT]
-> The option to "Add my Twilio Credentials to ENV" must be enabled.
+> The option to *Add my Twilio Credentials to ENV* must be enabled

 **Admin Phone Numbers**